 9. Is Mandaram Nuwara worth visiting?

-Absolutely!
 It’s a perfect destination for eco-tourism, nature lovers, and those seeking solitude away from tourist crowds.

 11. Are there hotels in Mandaram Nuwara?